rubykar/post-recommendation/README.md

-# post-reccomendation
+# post-recommendation
- This is a post reccomendation model.
+ This is a post recommendation model.